 This list is based mainly on the plants recorded during this survey but with additions seen incidentally during visits for nest-boxing and ringing.
 It is not comprehensive and intensive searching is bound to find lots of other things especially the lower plants such as mosses and lichens, difficult species such as grasses and water plants in Hawk Lake.

-In addition to those plants listed below, the following county rarities were found on Grotto Hill during surveys in the 1980’s:
+In addition to those plants listed below, the following county rarities have been found on Grotto Hill:

 Nottingham Catchfly (Silene nutans)